shivanshsinghx365/Practice/README.md

 - Practice files in c, c++, and python
 - Random small projects and snippets
 - University's practice
-- & a lot of other ongoing practice
+- & a lot of other ongoing practice, etc.s